Historic Center of Carlisle in Cumbria

 Buying in Carlisle

 The average house value in Carlisle is £161,921, with paid prices slightly higher at £167,151.
-Expect to pay around £263,039 for a detached home, £115,006 for a terraced house and £103,228 for an apartment.
+If you are considering moving to Carlisle expect to pay around £263,039 for a detached home, £115,006 for a terraced house and £103,228 for an apartment.

 Carlisle property prices are considerably lower than the UK national average of £251,000, but it’s still not the cheapest place to buy a house.
 Over the last 12 months, house prices have increased by an impressive nine per cent and by 18 per cent in the last five years.